 In either case, the vehicle must still meet the minimum standards of roadworthiness at all times to avoid a fine.

-You must check your vehicle is safe to drive.
+You must check the vehicle is safe to drive.
 Driving a vehicle in a dangerous condition after failing its MOT can result in a fine up to £2,500.
 You could also get banned from driving and receive 3 penalty points.

 MOT Results: What Happens after a Test Pass or a Fail?